wirc-sjsu/firebench/docs/benchmarks/fire_submodels/rate_of_spread/Anderson_2015_Validation/index.md

 ## Data description
 ### Input
-- The rate of spread observations are stored in the Table A1 from the [Anderson 2015 dataset](../../../../dataset_experiments/Anderson_2015_dataset.md).
-- The data required to run the rate of spread model is also contained in the Table A1 from the [Anderson 2015 dataset](../../../../dataset_experiments/Anderson_2015_dataset.md)
+- The data for this benchmark is the compressed archive `firebench/data/benchmarks/fire_submodels/ROS_validation_using_Anderson_2015_dataset.tar.zst`.
+This archive contains:
+    - `data_ROS_validation_using_Anderson_2015.h5`: main data file following the FireBench I/O standard 0.1. *sha256: 18345579aa94da579fd0bb4131fdaaa26fa62d7bebe02816988820f7c7bb8966*
+    - `plot_and_metrics.py`: Script to calculate metrics and create plots from standard output files from the benchmark and model's output. *sha256: d729b63846b14d6a201486d02e6fa79d39ab2f74603e49196da4c8500d5c7f32*
-- If some required inputs are not available in the provided dataset, it is allowed to add complementary data from the [Scott and Burgan 40 fuel models](../../../../fire_models_info/21_fuel_models/03_SB40.md).
-If the required data is not present in Scott and Burgan fuel model, it is allowed to use [Anderson](../../../../fire_models_info/21_fuel_models/02_Anderson.md) fuel model.
+    - `generate_data_benchmark.py`: Script to generate `data_ROS_validation_using_Anderson_2015.h5` from [Anderson 2015 dataset](../../../../dataset_experiments/Anderson_2015_dataset.md).
+If some required inputs are not available in the provided dataset, it is allowed to add complementary data from the [Scott and Burgan 40 fuel models](../../../../fire_models_info/21_fuel_models/03_SB40.md).
+If the required data is not present in Scott and Burgan fuel model, it is allowed to use [Anderson](../../../../fire_models_info/21_fuel_models/02_Anderson.md) fuel model. *sha256: 139be6db528a2475f943d256237643bd29d043d7223717782d182f9cf6d12b71*
+    - `run_rothermel_example.py`: Example script to calculate the rate of spread for Anderson 2015 dataset using the `Rothermel_SFIRE` rate of spread model and save the date in a file compliant with the FireBench I/O standard 0.1. *sha256: 89a1715194e2e152fd40aa521409903993cb2ddfdfb4a805c1dae13cd17bdca4*

+`ROS_validation_using_Anderson_2015_dataset.tar.zst` *sha256: 8b4d736e3c6d9904e13c98d7bf3f388814759490f0ebcceec949499645283809*

+To uncompresse the archive, use `tar --zstd -xf ROS_validation_using_Anderson_2015_dataset.tar.zst`.
+If the archive file does not appear in the `data` directory, use `git lfs pull`.

 All of the data mentionned above is available within the package `FireBench`.